tkreyche/I75W-Raymarine-Autopilot/README.md

 This software supports a single 64x64 (4096) pixel display since my small boat has limited space.
 The Pimoroni I75W will support up to 256X64 or 128x128 (16,384) pixels with chained panels, if a larger display fits your boat, power consumption and ability to modify the software.

 ### Display Sources ###
 [Waveshare distributes a variety of displays](https://www.waveshare.com/rgb-matrix-p2-64x64.htm), including the 64x64 2mm pitch unit.
 They also have an [excellent wiki](https://www.waveshare.com/wiki/RGB-Matrix-P2-64x64) if you want details.
-The same display shows up on Amazon and direct China sites such as AliExpress.
-When you order, pay attention to the LED pitch.
+The same display shows up on many distributions, including Amazon and from China on AliExpress.
 [Here's a link that worked](https://www.aliexpress.us/item/3256801763739168.html) for me recently.

-Make sure the boards use the common Hub 75 hardware interface.
+Double check the pixel density before you order, and make sure the boards use the Hub 75 hardware interface.

 ### Power Requirement
 The hardware runs on 5v and will need a voltage coverter for a 12v system.
 It can be powered from a USB-C cable or a simple 5v power cable.